utkarshgautamnyu/File_System_Checker/README.md

 This is a project for the course <strong> Operating Systems </strong> (Spring 2016), taught by <em>Professor Daniel Katz.<em>

-We were to design a file system checker, which would ratify the following and would correct errors wherever requried:
+We were to design a file system checker, which would ratify the following and would correct errors wherever required:

 <ol>
 <li>	The DeviceID is correct (20)</li>